microsoft/AMBROSIA/Clients/CSharp/AmbrosiaLibCS/Immortal.md

 ### TakeBecomingPrimaryCheckpoint

-This type of message signals the immortal to take a checkpoint at its current state, as with TakeCheckpoint above.
+This type of message signals the Immortal to take a checkpoint at its current state, as with TakeCheckpoint above.
 This message also signals the Immortal to call BecomingPrimary().

 #### Message format: